Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 Credit: S.E.R Safety

-What do carbon monoxide alarms sound like?
+5. What do carbon monoxide alarms sound like?

-Carbon monoxide alarms will usually beep excessively if they detect unsafe levels of CO in the atmosphere.
-Different models will have different beeping patterns.
+Carbon monoxide alarms usually beep excessively if they detect unsafe levels of CO in the atmosphere.
+Different models have different beeping patterns.
 A ‘low battery’ warning is usually a single beep every few minutes.

 Conclusion